MCUdude/TinyCore/README.md

 ## Getting started with TinyCore
-Ok, so you have downloaded and installed MicroCore, but how do you get the wheels spinning?
+Ok, so you have downloaded and installed TinyCore, but how do you get the wheels spinning?
 Here's a quick start guide:
 * Hook up your microcontroller as shown in the minimal setup schematic for the target you have selected.
 * Open the **Tools > Board > TinyCore** menu item, and select the chip or chip family, e.g ATtiny25/45/85.
 * Select your preferred BOD option.
 Read more about BOD [here](#bod-option).